pcnimdock/GCon3Win/README.md

 - **Calibration**  (Calibración)
 - **Enable Mouse**  (Habilitar Mouse)
 - **Exit** (Salir)
+- On mouse mode.
+Trigger is left click and B1 right click

 > ⚠️ **Note:** For now, when selecting **Calibration** and completing the process, the application will **automatically close**.
 This is a temporary behavior.